ricardolx/airgen-mcp/README.md

 ## Features

-### Resources
-- List and access notes via `note://` URIs
-- Each note has a title, content and metadata
-- Plain text mime type for simple content access

 ### Tools
 - `generate_image` - Create new image asset
   - Will make images, banners, logos, icons and svgs